ericoporto/ags-manual-wiki/Button.md

-## GUI Button functions and properties
+## Button functions and properties

 ### Click